Other Essential Housing Information

 The registration number of the landlord should be given.
 This is the landlord's number under the landlord registration scheme run by local councils.
 The idea of this scheme is to make sure that a private landlord is a "fit and proper person" before that landlord can rent out property.
 Landlords must register and you can check if your landlord has registered by looking them up at https://www.landlordregistrationscotland.gov.uk/

-The Agreement should say whether notices and letters must be sent in paper letter form only or whether emails will be used instead.
+The Agreement should say whether notices and letters must be sent by paper letter form only or whether emails will be used instead.

 You can sign the Agreement "electronically" by typing your name - instead of signing a paper copy.
 It will still be a legal document that the landlord and tenant must comply with by law.